pivot-libre/pivot/readme.md

 ```

 #### Customizing users.json
-You can optionally customize tests/python/users.json if you want to use something other than the automatically-generated accounts. `users.json` needs two users.
-You can create custom users in the Pivot web UI, create personal access tokens for them, and then copy the tokens and emails into the json file.
+You can optionally customize `tests/python/users.json` if you want the python tests to use something other than the automatically-generated accounts. `users.json` needs two users.
+You can register custom users in the Pivot web UI, log in to their `/profile` pages, (Ex: `http://pivot.test/profile`, create personal access tokens for them, and then copy the tokens and emails into the json file.

 ## Compiling Assets